irs1318dev/irs1318_2019/Robot Programming Guide.md

 If you have issues building the code using gradle for the first time, it may be one of the following issues:
 1. Insufficient disk space.
 If you get a message talking about not being able to copy a file or create a directory, it may be a disk space issue.
 Please clear some space so you have enough to build.
 2. Insufficient permissions to run gradlew.
 On Mac/Linux, gradlew is blocked from running by default.
 To allow it, run "```chmod +x gradlew```" and then run "```chmod 755 gradlew```".
-3. Needing slashes/etc.  On Mac/Linux or in a Powershell window, you may need to run gradlew in a special way.
+3. Forgetting slashes/etc.  On Mac/Linux or in a Powershell window, you may need to run gradlew in a special way.
 On Mac/Linux, you may need to run gradlew as "```./gradlew```".
 In Powershell, you may need to run gradlew as "```.\gradlew```".

 ### Simple Command Line operations and Git usage
 Starting in the 2019 season, there's a stronger need to use the command-line than in previous years.
 Command line interfaces are used often in real world Engineering and Software Development, so learning it is very useful.